Learn about the best chemical peels available

 During the 1970’s, more plastic surgeons and dermatologist started implementing peels into their practises.
 Those peels did not require heavy sedation or general anesthesia.
 Ingredients like TCA (trichloroacetic acid), which has now been banned in Canada due to health concerns, and modified (Jessner) acid peels became the norm of the day, as they were much safer and highly effective!

-Now a day, chemical peels are making a major resurgence, as they can be easily done during the lunch hour and they have little to no downtime.
+Nowadays, chemical peels are making a major resurgence, as they can be easily done during the lunch hour, and they have little to no downtime.
 These treatments are offered at most medical clinics specializing in beauty treatments, such as Sovereign Skin.
 Chemical peels work by causing a deep exfoliation of the skin.
 This controlled skin injury peels and flakes off, revealing a smooth, clearer, younger-looking complexion!
 Chemical peels Toronto can target pigmentation concerns, irregularities on the skin, acne-prone skin, as well as a variety of other skin problems, helping clear the skin and refreshing its overall look and appearance.

 Patients can expect to have mild to moderate redness following a peel.
 Depending on the depth and strength of the chemical peel, most people will experience peeling and slight crusting at the 3-day to 5-day mark.
 Skin will repair itself over the next 2 to 4 weeks.
 It is very important to use sunscreen daily during this sensitive healing time (this will usually be included in a post care kit recommended by Sovereign Skin to the patient).